r2m2n8j/ExecutorConcept/ReadmeFolder/Spring.md

 - In Java, Every thing is object.
 - If we want to work with service in the controller than we have to create a **Service object** inside the controller.

     class Controller{
-        //this is the reference of service
         Service service;
     }

     class Service {
-        //this is the reference of repository
         Repository repository;
     }

-- So If we want to create object that litirally we have to create using new keywords.
+- So If we want to create object than literally we have to create an object using new keywords.
-- So If we have n number of classes that we have to create object of each class with the new keyword.
+- So If we have n number of classes than we have to create object of each class with the new keyword.

-- So if we create an object with own (using new keyword) we as a developer have to manage entire cycle of it.
+- So if we create an object with own (using new keyword) we as a developer we have to manage entire life cycle of it.
 - Like Managing object Destroying object